-- Quadrivalent Influenza Vaccine: A quadrivalent influenza (flu) vaccine is designed to protect against four different flu viruses, including two influenza A viruses and two influenza B viruses.
+- Quadrivalent Influenza Vaccine: The quadrivalent influenza (flu) vaccine protects against four different flu viruses, including two influenza A viruses and two influenza B viruses.

-- Flu Vaccination by Jet Injector: Jet injector is a medical device used for vaccination that uses a high-pressure, narrow stream of fluid to penetrate the skin instead of a hypodermic needle.
+- Flu Vaccination by Jet Injector: A jet injector is a medical device used for vaccination that uses a high-pressure, narrow stream of fluid to penetrate the skin instead of a hypodermic needle.
 Available for people between 18-64 years old.

 - Fluzone High-Dose Seasonal Influenza Vaccine: In the United States, Fluzone High-Dose Quadrivalent is licensed only for persons aged 65 years and older.

 Who Should Get a Flu Shot in 2021-2022